Delaware Academy for School Leadership

-Recording Available Now!
+Recording Available Below

 In the last 10 months, school leaders and educators have worked diligently to meet the demands associated with teaching during a pandemic.
 Dr. Karchmer-Klein has been working closely with school districts across the country to support teachers with this difficult endeavor.
 This webinar will elaborate upon lessons learned so far as well as potential solutions to problems of practice.
 Topics include: